trungtin2qn1/CSharp-ORM/README.md

-# CSharp-ORM
+# CSharp-CURD
-ORM library for CSharp
+CURD library for CSharp